Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Transfer Function Definitions

 \section{Transfer Function Definitions}

-Table \ref{tab:tf_definitions_merged_detailed_revised} details the RGBA transfer functions used.
+Tables \ref{tab:tf_definitions_groups_0_5} and \ref{tab:tf_definitions_groups_6_11} detail the RGBA transfer functions used.
 Each transfer function is defined by a series of points, where each point has a Hounsfield Unit (HU) value and a corresponding RGBA (Red, Green, Blue, Alpha) value.
 The RGBA values are typically in the range of 0-255 for colors and 0.0-1.0 for alpha (opacity).